Veklury® (remdesivir)

 Abbreviations: PCR=polymerase chain reaction; PEWS=Pediatric Early Warning Score; SBECD=sulfobutylether β-cyclodextrin; ULN=upper limit of normal.

-aClinical status is assessed using a 7-point ordinal scale: 1) death; 2) hospitalized and requires IMV or ECMO; 3) hospitalized and requires non-invasive ventilation or high-flow O2 devices; 4) hospitalized and requires lowflow supplemental O2; 5) hospitalized and does not require supplemental O2 but requires ongoing medical care (COVID-19–related or otherwise); 6) hospitalized but does not require supplemental O2 or ongoing medical care (other than RDV administration); 7) not hospitalized.
+aClinical status was assessed using a 7-point ordinal scale: 1) death; 2) hospitalized and required IMV or ECMO; 3) hospitalized and required NIV or high-flow O2 devices; 4) hospitalized and required lowflow supplemental O2; 5) hospitalized and did not require supplemental O2 but required ongoing medical care (COVID-19–related or otherwise); 6) hospitalized but did not require supplemental O2 or ongoing medical care other than RDV administration; 7) not hospitalized.

-Primary endpoints: safety results for Cohorts 1 Through 4, 82
+Primary endpoints: results for Cohorts 1 through 4 and Cohort 82

 Total